serras/emacs-haskell-tutorial/tutorial.md

 ```haskell
 maybeMap :: Maybe a -> (a -> b) -> Maybe b
 ```
-Press `C-c C-g` once again and the skeleton of the function appears:
+Press `C-u M-t` once again and the skeleton of the function appears:
 ```haskell
 maybeMap x f = _maybeMap_body
 ```
 Note that this code generation assumes that you want to generate functions its arguments fully stated.
 That is, if you prefer to write `maybeMap x = ...` and return a functional value, you have to write the skeleton yourself.

 This functionality does not finish here.
 Apart from code generation, `ghc-mod` can also generate the neccessary pattern matching, by splitting a variable into its possible constructors.
-For example, stay over the `x` on `maybeMap` and press `C-c C-s` (from *s*plit).
+For example, stay over the `x` on `maybeMap` and press `M-t` (to complete *t*emplate).
 Automagically, the code becomes:
 ```haskell
 maybeMap Nothing  f = _maybeMap_body
 maybeMap (Just x) f = _maybeMap_body